International cultural explorers

 International Joint Graduate Program in Resilience and Safety Studies

-Toward Resilience Research to Support the International Community
+Innovative Resilience Research to Support the Global Community

 International Joint Graduate Program in Resilience and Safety Studies(Visit Website)